stofancy/windows_proxy/README.md

 - nuget
 - Other commonly used package management tools for developers

 ## How to Contribute

 Contributions are welcome!
 To contribute:

 1. Fork this repository.
 2. Create a new branch for your feature or bugfix.
+3. To add support for a new tool, create a new file in the `proxy_tools/` folder (e.g., `pnpm.ps1`) and implement two functions: `Set-<Tool>Proxy` and `Unset-<Tool>Proxy`.
+   - Each function should handle setting or unsetting the proxy for that tool only.
+   - If a tool should not be managed, simply remove its file from `proxy_tools/`.
-3. Make your changes and add tests if applicable.
+4. Make any other necessary changes and add tests if applicable.
-4. Submit a pull request with a clear description of your changes.
+5. Submit a pull request with a clear description of your changes.

 Feel free to open issues for feature requests or bug reports.